gtvj/gtvj.github.io/_posts/2016-10-23-mac-os-x-command-line-essentials.md

 ### Using history {#history}

 You can view all of your previous commands by typing `history`.
 When you do this, you'll see a number next to each command.
 By typing that number preceded by '!' you'll be able to run that command instantly.
 The history can get pretty long, so it is really helpful to search for a specific command.
 I often find myself doing this for long Git commands (such as `git log --oneline --decorate --graph`).
-To do this I'd type `history | grep log` which is essentially 'piping' the output of history through another command (grep &#8211; an amazingly powerful search utility) which searches for a specific pattern, in this case 'log'.
+To do this I'd type `history | grep log` which is essentially 'piping' the output of history through another command (grep to an amazingly powerful search utility) which searches for a specific pattern, in this case 'log'.

 #### History shortcuts